 - Weight Reduction.
 High strength to weight ratio.

 - Reduced number of production parts, design simplification.

-- Need for milling, machining & forming operations is reduced.
+- The need for milling, machining & forming operations is reduced.

-- Large area bonds can be made with minimum work force without special skills.
+- Large area bonds can be made with a minimum workforce without special skills.

 - Used as a seal and or corrosion preventer when joining incompatible adherents.